5 Days in Paris Itinerary – Ultimate Paris Travel Guide

 We were lucky to see Notre Dame before the fire.
 The sun shined through the delicate stained glass, with art and sculptures lining each side of the cathedral.

 Due to the fire, they are not letting anyone inside as they work on the reconstruction, however, you can still walk around the building, which I believe is still a must with 5 days in Paris.
+They hope to have it reopened in 2024 for the Olympic Games.

 Address: 6 Parvis Notre-Dame – Pl.
 Jean-Paul II, 75004 Paris, France